srid/srid/free/Autonomy.md

 ## Physicality of being on one's own {#physicality}

 > [!quote] [This Moment Has No Duration](https://www.actualfreedom.com.au/richard/audiotapeddialogues/thismomenthasnoduration.htm)
 > **R:** One can still enjoy sexuality ... the important thing is to be self-generating, self-reliant, self-contained.
 Then whatever happens with another is a bonus.
-One is not dependent upon anyone for anything ... the need for [[Sex|sexual]] gratification is gone.
+One is not dependent upon anyone for anything ... the need for [[srid/free/Felicity and Innocuity/Good feeling/Sexuality|sexual]] gratification is gone.
 Then, and only then, sexuality is a delight; a freely enjoyed delight.
 There is no necessity, no need for claims upon another, no bargaining, no power-trips, no being caught-up in the grip of addictive compulsions ... and so on.
 This is freedom indeed!
 >
 > {.respondent}
 > **Q:** _This is delicious ...
 I am enjoying this._